-Tokyo’s been sitting on global travelers’ buckets lists for multiple years now – particularly for Olympics travelers that were no longer able to attend the highly anticipated Olympic games due to the pandemic.
+Tokyo’s been sitting on global travelers’ bucket lists for multiple years now – particularly for Olympics travelers who could no longer attend the highly anticipated Olympic games due to the pandemic.
 Now, Japan has eased travel restrictions and is a destination that every global traveler needs to experience at least once in their lifetime.

-Japan as a whole is filled with incredible culture, history, and fascinating landscapes.
+Japan is filled with incredible culture, history, and fascinating landscapes.
 The country’s capital, Tokyo, is a city that is simply otherworldly.

-Few people realize that Tokyo is the most populated city in the world, but it really never feels that way.
-It’s incredibly clean, and each area of the city has its own “theme” or angle to it.
+Few people realize that Tokyo is the most populated city in the world, but it never feels that way.
+It’s incredibly clean, and each area of the city has its own “theme” or angle.

 The sprawling city of Ginza offers luxury shopping and incredible train station izakayas.
-Then, within 15 minutes you can be spending time in the trendy Harajuku neighborhood where you’ll find a younger, bustling crowd.
+Then, within 15 minutes, you can spend time in the trendy Harajuku neighborhood, where you’ll find a younger, bustling crowd.
 Meanwhile, you can spend time in a ryokan or the gardens of the Imperial Palace of Chiyoda City and have no idea that you are in the most populated city in the world.

 Each neighborhood is a city of its own in a way.
-You could spend 5 days in this city and only cover half of it.
-If you’re a first-time visitor, it’s the ultimate spot for those that love awe-inspiring cultural experiences.
+You could spend five days in this city and only cover half.
+If you’re a first-time visitor, it’s the ultimate spot for those who love awe-inspiring cultural experiences.

-See Related: Fun & Best Things to Do in Tokyo, Japan
+See Related: Things to Do in Tokyo, Japan